 My Creative Space

 Here’s a self-portrait of me in my creative space at home.
 It’s a place where ideas, plots and villains are conceived for my novels and novellas.
 It’s a place where I can edit photos from my various shoots and street sessions.
-A place where I know I have to spend time each day paying my dues to the creative gods before I’m blessed with new ideas and concepts.
+A place where I know I have to spend time each day paying my dues to the creative gods.

 To have a sacred place is an absolute necessity for anybody today.
 You must have a room or a certain hour of the day or so, where you do not know who your friends are, you don’t know what you owe anybody or what they owe you.
 This is a place where you can simply experience and bring forth what you are and what you might be – Joseph Campbell.

 On the desk, you can see one of my placards for my dolphin campaigning which is a passion of mine.
-I work with two screens for writing, editing and processing images to the sounds of my favourite films scores pumping from the small speakers.
+I work with two computer screens.
+One for writing and editing and the other for processing images.
+This is done to the sounds of my favourite films scores pumping from the small speakers.
 A photo of my wife and muse, Anneli, keeps me grounded during my creative trips into the psyche of dark villains of the novels.

-For a long time, I’ve been intrigued by artists of all kinds even more than I’m intrigued by the work they produce.
+For a long time, I’ve been intrigued by artists of all kinds.
+More than that, I’m intrigued by the work they produce.
 The ability to subconsciously assimilate the world around you then produce it into conscious forms of beauty is a mystery I like delving into.